Craft Beer in France: Everything You Need To Know Before Your First Sip

 The Price of Quality

 Craft beer in France can be pricier than in some other countries, with prices ranging from €6 to €10 for a demi.
-This reflects the use of high-quality ingredients, artisanal production methods, and the unique character of the beers.
+The high production costs reflect the use of premium ingredients together with traditional brewing techniques.
+The brewing process produces distinctive beer flavors that create specific taste profiles.
 The experience of discovering these flavors often justifies the cost.

 The International Vibe of Craft Beer Establishments